 If you purchase Units in this offering, you will pay more for your shares than the net tangible book value of your shares.
-As a result, you will incur immediate dilution of \$3.93 per share, representing the difference between the assumed initial public offering price of \$5.50 per Unit (the midpoint of the range on the cover of this prospectus) and our pro forma net tangible book value per share as of March 31, 2021 of \$1.57.
+As a result, you will incur immediate dilution of \$3.49 per share, representing the difference between the initial public offering price of \$5.00 per Unit and our pro forma net tangible book value per share as of March 31, 2021 of \$1.51.
 Accordingly, should we be liquidated at our book value, you would not receive the full amount of your investment.